peterbaudains/practical-guide-to-data-science-projects/README.md

 ### 1.4 Goal of the session

-The goal of this session is to introduce some surrounding tools and technology that will be helpful in your projects for achieving the three goals we have just covered.
+The goal of this session is to introduce some surrounding tools and technology that will be helpful in your projects for achieving these three goals.
 It's also to get you thinking about **how** you tackle your projects from a practical perspective.

 The majority of the examples in this session are based from my experience using Python, however, I think most of the content is transferable to any language.

-Also, apologies to those for which the content in this session may seem obvious.
-Hopefully there will still be a few nuggets for you to take away.
+Even if some of this might sound familiar to you, there will hopefully still be some useful nuggets to take away.

 ---